solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 ### Aggregate, repair, and replay the slots in LastVotedForkSlots

-Aggregate the slots in received LastVotedForkSlots messages, whenever some slot has more than 34% stake and it's missing locally, start the repair process for this slot.
-34% is chosen because we don't want to miss any optimistically confirmed slot, those slots have at least 67% votes, there can be 33% validators not giving out dependable answers (for example, claim they didn't vote for a slot when they actually did), so we need to repair all slots with at least 67% - 33% = 34% votes.
+Aggregate the slots in received LastVotedForkSlots messages, whenever some slot has enough stake to be optimistically confirmed and it's missing locally, start the repair process for this slot.

+We calculate "enough" stake as follows.
+When there are 80% validators joining the restart, assuming 5% restarted validators can make mistakes in voting, any block with more than 67% - 5% - (100-80)% = 42% could potentially be optimistically confirmed before the restart.
+If there are 85% validators in the restart, then any block with more than 67% - 5% - (100-85)% = 47% could be optimistically confirmed before the restart.

 ### Gossip current heaviest fork